The Orchard

 PE

-Children are to bring their PE kits into school at each half term and they can be kept in school until the end of the half term.
-Please name all of your children’s clothing – including shoes.
-We encourage and support our children to be as independent as they can when dressing themselves.
+Children should bring their PE kit at the start of each half term, and it can remain in school until the end of that half term.
+We ask that all clothing items, including shoes, are clearly named.
+Staff encourage and support children to be as independent as possible when getting changed before and after their lesson.

 Standard PE Kit: